 Once the veloute is ready, add in the tomatoes and seasonings.
 Mix well and simmer for about 30 minutes.

 Using an immersion blender or a traditional blender puree the soup until smooth.
 It’s an easy way to make smooth creamy soups.

 The next step is straining the bits and pieces of celery, onions and tomato out of the soup so it’s smooth and creamy.
 There really wasn’t much left after the immersion blender did its thing.

 The last step in creating this ah-mazingly delicious Tomato Bisque is adding the cream and the cheese.

 What you end up with is an incredibly flavorful Tomato Bisque.
-Its rich flavor and velvety smooth texture will make a tomato soup lover out of anyone.
-And trust me you’ll never reach for that red and white can again!
+Its rich flavor and velvety smooth texture will make a tomato soup lover out of anyone and will soon become a family favorite.
+You’ll never reach for that red and white can again!